 Maintaining a garden can be a lot of hard work.
 With pruning, weeding and watering, it can quickly take up most of your free time, especially if you have lots of plants to look after.
 A low maintenance garden doesn’t have to be a concrete jungle however.
 With a few clever tips and tricks, you can create a beautiful space to enjoy in the sunshine, without any back breaking effort.

 Decide what elements of a garden are important to you.
 Do you need a large lawn area for the kids to play on?
-Do you have a vegetable patch or a much loved rose border?
+Do you have a vegetable patch or a much loved Guide to Growing Roses?
 Perhaps you need a good sized patio area for entertaining.
 Whatever your needs, it’s important to set these out first.
 That way, you have a good starting point to remove any unnecessary elements of your garden.

 The main upkeep in any garden will be flowers and borders.
 They’ll need deadheading, weeding and watering, and that’s at a minimum.
 Ornamental grasses and rock gardens make lovely alternatives that require little maintenance, with some varieties withstanding the wet and cold winters.
 If you do want a flower bed, cover the borders with mulch or bark.
 This helps suppress weed growth - a helping hand that even the keenest gardener appreciates!